The Individual vs. The Community

 Roger Cohen from the NY Times sums it up:

 This finding gets to the heart of trans-Atlantic differences.
 Americans, who dwell in a vast country, sparsely populated by European standards, are hardwired to the notion of individual self-reliance.
-Europeans, with two 20th-century experiences of cataclysmic societal fracture, are bound to the idea of social solidarity as prudent safeguard and guarantor of human decency.
+Europeans, with two 20th-century experiences of cataclysmic societal fracture, are bound to the idea of social solidarity as a prudent safeguard and guarantor of human decency.

 Last year, I read The Righteous Mind: Why Good People Are Divided by Politics and Religion by Jonathan Haidt, which was an examination of exactly this concept – why people can have such profoundly different views of politics.
 What Haidt stated was something similar to what I said above – it largely comes down to how people view the individual in relationship to the community.

-In fact, Haidt recounted a study which revealed how fundamentally different this view can be, based on your personal culture or background.
+In fact, Haidt recounted a study that revealed how fundamentally different this view can be, based on your personal culture or background.
 Given a picture of a living room, someone from Culture/Background A might see the room itself in aggregate (“this is a living room”; the community), while someone from Culture/Background B might see the things that comprise the room (“this is a couch, a table, and a lamp in a room”; the individuals).
 One person immediately extrapolates the individuals to a larger community and that’s the thing he’s looking at.
 The other sees the individuals and stops there – he is, of course, aware that they comprise a living room together, but that’s not what he’s looking at.

 So, do we view ourselves first as independent actors operating in the world, or do we think of the world first as something we are a part of?